 Notes

-1 This is a compilation of the Wildlife Conservation Act 1950 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 6 October 2006 of the Wildlife Conservation Act 1950 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table